LeeMarshall1113/METIL/README.md

 # METIL
 PDF AI Assistant

-This project is a Python-based AI assistant that extracts information from PDF files, processes the text into chunks, generates embeddings using OpenAI's API, and stores them in a FAISS index for efficient querying.
+This project is a Python-based AI assistant that extracts information from  multiple PDF files in a folder, processes the text into chunks, generates embeddings using OpenAI's API, and stores them in a FAISS index for efficient querying.
 The assistant then uses GPT-3.5 (or GPT-4) to answer user questions based on the content of the PDFs.

 Features